Kate Champion: Other work

 Continuing her collaborative relationship with Neil Armfield, Champion took on the role of associate director of Opera Australia's 2013 production (and 2016 remount) of Wagner's Ring Cycle, directed by Armfield.

+Sometime before 2016, Champion undertook a one-month residency at multi-disciplinary arts centre The Mill in Adelaide, as part of their Choreographic Futures program, the outcomes of which were described as "profound".

 In 2016 she directed Swallow, written by Stef Smith – the inaugural production of National Theatre of Parramatta.

 In 2018 Champion directed That Eye the Sky, adapted from the novel by Tim Winton for State Theatre Company of South Australia, and the world premiere of the musical Evie May for Hayes Theatre.
 2019 productions included Every Brilliant Thing for Belvoir Theatre, Meat Eaters and Perfect Strangers for NIDA, A View From the Bridge for State Theatre Company of Australia and Fully Committed and Honour for Ensemble Theatre.

 Champion choreographed the movement sequences in the film Somersault (starring Abbie Cornish and Sam Worthington), and most recently RED.

+Black Swan

-In 2022, Champion was appointed artistic director of Black Swan State Theatre Company.
+In 2022, Champion was appointed artistic director of Black Swan State Theatre Company, at the same time as the appointment of Ian Booth as Chief Executive Officer.
+As of November 2024 she remains in the position.